 Elders in Udaipur tell us that in the old days no part of a vegetable was wasted.
 Anything not used in the kitchen for human consumption became animal feed or was composted in the fields.
 There is no traditional name for this process.
 The older generation tell us they simply didn’t have the luxury of wasting anything.

-Today, many in Rajasthan and around India are reclaiming this process, calling it “zero-waste food.”
-This fits well into “zero waste” movements around the world that apply not only to food but to other spheres as well.
-These concepts aim at drastically reducing the waste we create, preserving resources better, and recycling or using in full, the many ingredients that go into our efforts.
+Today, many in Rajasthan and around India are reclaiming this process, calling it 'zero-waste food'.
+This fits well into 'zero waste' movements around the world that apply not only to food but to other spheres as well.
+These concepts aim at drastically reducing the waste we create, preserving resources better, and recycling, or using in full, the many ingredients that go into our actions and efforts.

 Vijaylakshmi knows dozens of recipes and sometimes uses the peel and the vegetable to make two different dishes in the same meal.
 Some family members might fancy different parts of the vegetable.
 Drying mango peels and pits is another custom that still survives today.